"I don’t really want my business to have higher profits," said no entrepreneur ever.

 Profit Margin = $30,000 / $95,000 x 100 = 31.5%

 The profit margin we calculated tells us the boutique baking business was able to convert 31.5% of sales into profit.
-While this is a fairly straightforward example, profit margin values and complexity can vary depending on the company because costs can vary greatly.
+In other words, for every $1 the business made, $.0315 of it was profit.
+While this is a fairly straightforward example, profit margin values and their complexity can vary depending on the company.

-This variation of the profit margin equation calculates how much profit your company has after accounting for the cost of goods sold.
+Gross margin represents how much profit your company has after accounting for the cost of goods sold.

 Ideally, your company’s gross profit margin should be high enough to cover your operating costs allowing some profit to be leftover.
 Any additional funds can be used for other expenses such as dividend payments or marketing collateral.

-This value can also be helpful for calculating the profit margin of a specific product or offering, instead of finding the margin for the company as a whole.
+This value can also help calculate the profit margin of a specific product or offering, instead of finding the margin for the company as a whole.
 To calculate the gross profit margin of a specific product, use the revenue earned from sales of the product, and the costs related to the production of the product.

-Net Profit Margin = (Total Revenue - Total Expenses) / Total Revenue
+Net Profit Margin = (Revenue - Total Expenses) / Revenue

 For many businesses, it is expected to have a net profit margin that is lower than your gross profit margin.
 This is due to the addition of non-operating expenses.
 If you find your net profit margin is lower than you would like, or lower than what is needed for the health of your business, you can look for ways to reduce your costs — which is an easier variable to control than trying to drastically increase revenue in a short amount of time.